Richardaeld/google_translate_game/README.md

 ## Previous and Current Bug(s)
 #### Previous Bug(s)
 + Occasionally a matching pair of cards will leave a single card on the table, sometimes making the game unwinnable.
 This card can be either face up or face down.
-This bug was generated by not flashing the "clickRecord" when a user lost the game.
+This bug was generated by not flashing the "clickRecord" when a user lost the game. **update(This was a two part bug detailed in the following bug)
++ A single card of a matched pair would occasionally be removed from the game, a user was awarded a point, and the pair was considered matched.
+This was because if a user clicked fast enough the programs initial defensive anti-spam click logic wouldnt work.
+So an additional layer of defensive logic was added.
+This code checks to be sure any pairs are not the same card and automatically fails the "pairing" if they are an identical card ID.
 + Some words with masculine and feminine forms (ex. celles-ci/ceux-ci) excede the character limit of line space and drop to the line below.
 This was creating an unappealing visual appearance.
 This bug was fixed by a change to font-size units from rem to a combination of rem and vw.
 However, a pixel width roughly between 1200 and 1166 can still use two lines but now they provide a good visual experience.
 + The "aria-expanded" state remains while the select/option boxlist isn't expanded.
 This occurs beacuse of the limitations of select/option.
-This bug could be triggered when a user focuses on the select/option listbox by not directly clicking on the select/option listbox its self.
-This focus bug can also be triggered by tabing through the content of the page or clicking on the label for the select/option listbox.
-This bug could also be triggered when a user selects the same option from a select/option listbox that is currently selected.
+This bug could be triggered when a user focuses on the select/option listbox by not directly clicking on the select/option listbox itself.
+This focus bug could also be triggered by tabing through the content of the page or clicking on the label for the select/option listbox.
+Another trigger of this bug was when a user selects the same option from a select/option listbox that is currently selected.
-This bug wasnt able to be fixed so the "aria-expanded" state was removed entirly.
+This bug wasnt able to be fixed so the "aria-expanded" state was removed entirly along with its JavaScript code.
 A solution to add it back in could be with a future update that changes the select/option listbox to a ul/li JavaScript powered listbox.
 With the appropiate JavaScript this will make the listbox more customizable, capable of a better UX, and more friendly towards ARIA states.
-+ A single card of a matched pair would occasionally be removed from the game, a user was awarded a point, and the pair was considered matched.
-This was because if a user clicked fast enough the programs initial anti spam click logic wouldnt work.
-So a second layer of defensive logic was added.
-This code checks to be sure any pairs are not the same card and automatically fails the "pairing" if they are the same card ID.

 #### Current Bug(s)
 + A screen pixel width below 320px or above 4000px will quickly lose a good UX.
 + **Jigsaw (Validation Service)** throws an error on ".cardFaceTypeIndex" and ".cardBackTypeIndex" because of the length of the linear-gradient used to create the index card design.

 ## Scalability
-+ Increase the number of usable words in each language.
++ Increase the number of usable words in each language word bank.
 + Add an API that would read out the "pairing langauge" word of a matched card pair.
 + Add a greater selection of card backgrounds to give users a different visual experience according to their preference.
 + Add a game board background selector for a different visual experience for returning users.
 + Change the games select/option listboxes to ul/li JavaScript powered Listboxes.
 This would allow for greater customization and full support of ARIA.

 # Deployment Information
 + Go to the location of the repository in GitHub (ex. https://github.com/Richardaeld/google_translate_game).